Criteo OneTag technical notes

 Loader

-This request (down)loads a file hosted in our data centers, there is no processing time between the request and the response.
+This request (down) loads a file hosted in our data centers.
+There is no processing time between the request and the response.
 We have five data centers worldwide with exceptional availability (uptime).
+The user’s browser caches this asset for 3 hours, so a user is only expected to pay for this connection time every 3 hours.

 Event

-This request will be processed by our servers before they respond but the request is asynchronous.
+What we refer to as the event collection is represented by a call to our Widget service (the tracking event endpoint call).
+This request will be processed by our servers before they respond, but the request is asynchronous.
 This means that the content of your website will continue to load as the browser waits for the response.
 Regardless, our average response time is only 25 milliseconds and our infrastructure team monitors latency 24/7 so that incidents are resolved within minutes.

-Much like the Event, this request is asynchronous, and our average response time is only 50 milliseconds.
-Our servers’ latency is also monitored 24/7.
+These pixels download asynchronously and in parallel, meaning that once the DISing call is done, the pixels are downloaded without any "waterfall effect".
 Most importantly, we only begin to tag users for publishers once the onLoad event has been reached and the page is fully usable for your visitors.
 This means that our tags will not affect the perceived load time of pages on your site.
+The pixel download times are rarely longer than a few miliseconds.
+You can find a full list of our partners here: https://www.criteo.com/privacy/our-partners/.

 Can certain publisher calls be removed?